sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 {% endanchor %}

 {% info %}
-The editor will autosave your changes every 3 seconds, so even if you close your browser window, your changes will be saved.
+The editor will autosave your changes every 2 minutes, so even if you close your browser window, your changes will be saved.
 As you make changes to your campaign, you will notice the “Save” button change to “Saving…” as the editor autosaves your changes.
 {% endinfo %}

 Apart from our default templates, we make it easy to upload your own HTML email template.
 To do this, go to “create new template.”
 You will notice that we show you the design view by default.
 To get to the code view, just click the code view icon: ![]({{root_url}}/images/templates_2.png "Code View Button")